DK5EN/MeshCom-BLE/README.md

-This git repo is to share ideas about Bluetooth and UDP communications with the MeshCom device.
+This git repo is to share ideas about Bluetooth and UDP communications with a MeshCom device.

 My personal creative intent is to:
 - Share knowledge about MeshCom 4.0 BLE communications (documented by source code!)
 - Help me to eliminate and UDP or Serial Connection with the MC Node
-- Understand the communications between a MeshCom node (as of MeshCom 4.34p, build: Mar 1 2025 / 20:56:39
+- Understand the communications between a MeshCom node (as of MeshCom 4.34p, build: Mar 1 2025 / 20:56:39)
-- Talk to a TLORA_V2_1_1p6
+- Talk to a TLORA_V2_1_1p6 and Heltec v3 device
 - Teach my how to code in python
 - Teach me how to scan, pair and connect to BLE devices
+- Teach me how to use vscode nad github

 Currntly available:
 - an example to scan for BLE devices and retrieving their MAC address, as this is needed for a connection